guilleliss/simple-silex-cms/README.md

 * PHP 5.4*
 * Composer

 *Older versions of PHP would work but at least 5.4 is required for built-in webserver (for development).
+See [Silex documentation](http://silex.sensiolabs.org/doc/web_servers.html).

 Usage
 ---------------------